Tuttotorna/OMNIABASE/README.md

 - the shared language of the framework
 - the map of the ecosystem
 - links to specialized branch repositories

+This repository defines the framework itself, not any single branch, implementation, or local benchmark.

 This repository is not the primary place for branch-specific benchmarks, code, or narrow experimental claims.